naoki-wtnb/hellowWorld2/README.md

 # hellowWorld2
-This is my text repository
+This is my test repository